A Liberty Institute

 Published August 20, 2016

-Additions made periodically
+Additions/edits made periodically

 This concept began with a deep desire to see improvement in the social and economic condition of the cities, and provide a greater understanding of our nation’s Constitutional founding.
 It would house a Constitutional Law Center, and the signature program would be a Foundations of Liberty Series which would feature profiles of Republican/ Conservative/Libertarian Black Americans and other minorities, in the cities of Buffalo and Niagara Falls.
 Other programs include Feed the Need, a voluntary program for students in schools at risk of violent behavior and Vet Respite, which sponsors returning Military Veterans at suicide risk to a retreat in Nicaragua.
 Details below.

 This endeavor would continue the work of TEA New York and affiliated reform groups under a new name and a greatly expanded program.
-TEA New York is, as the name suggests, a Tea Party group that arose out of the reform movement that began at the end of 2008, and it is networked with other prominent reform groups in NYS including the Shooters Committee on Political Education (SCOPE), the Conservative Society for Action (CSA) and We the People of NY Inc. (WTP-NY).
+TEA New York, as the name suggests, is a Tea Party group that arose out of the reform movement that began at the end of 2008, and it is networked with other prominent reform groups in NYS including the Shooters Committee on Political Education (SCOPE), the Conservative Society for Action (CSA) and We the People of NY Inc. (WTP-NY).
 TEA New York has maintained a Website,Blog, Meetup, Googlegroup Discussion Forum, Facebook, Twitter and PAC since 2009, and has a fairly large active membership informed in part by our past Alerts.
 From our website:

 Our mission is to help reign in the enormous inefficient and unaccountable New York State government by identifying corruption and abuse; proactively address growing constitutional violations by government officials; and provide the means by which the citizenry can actively engage in the process of bringing about reform.